-28 (h) National Maritime Polytechnic.
-The NMP shall strengthen its research capability 29 to provide studies/resources for evidenced-based policy decision-making and 30 program development, and continuously address gaps in the protection and 31 welfare of the seafarers.

-- The NMP shall also continue to develop, enhance, and increase the accessibility of its gender and women empowerment and training courses for seafarers to the maritime industry, which shall be made available in any format, including digital and/or e-learning format. - (i) Philippine Coast Guard (PCG).
-The PCG shall undertake port state control inspections of vessels calling at any port of the Philippines, in accordance with international conventions and standards, for the promotion of safety of life and property at sea, control and prevention of maritime pollution, and verification of compliance with the minimum standards of training and social condition of officers and crew on board the ships.

-The PCG shall likewise, in line with its function to assist in the enforcement of applicable laws within the maritime jurisdiction of the Philippines, assist the DOLE in the enforcement of the rules and regulations issued for the purpose of implementing the MLC, 2006, including orders to detain vessels found in gross violation of pertinent laws, rules and regulations.

-Unless otherwise provided in this Act, the mandate, power and function of all existing departments, agencies, and instrumentalities of the government, including government-owned and controlled corporations, shall remain and continue to be recognized in accordance with law or order creating them.

-Sec.
-69. One-Stop Shop Center for OFWs (OSSCO). -There shall be established in each region a One Stop Shop Center for OFWs, which shall be co-located in the regional offices of the POEA, and shall have, as far as practicable, representatives from agencies that process the documents or issue the required licenses, permits and clearances required of seafarers.

-Sec.
-70. Registry of Seafarers. - The POEA, for ocean-going ships of foreign registry, and MARINA, for domestic and ocean-going ships of Philippine registry, shall maintain a registry of all seafarers in the Philippines; Provided, that the registry of seafarers aboard ocean-going ships shall be integrated to the management information system established under the Migrant Workers and Overseas Filipinos Act, as amended.
-The registry shall contain updated and relevant information or data to promote employment opportunities for seafarers, whether on board or ashore, or to provide a list of available training and education to support skills development and competencies of seafarers, as well as a digitalized copy of the duly executed contract.

-POEA and MARINA shall ensure compliance with Republic Act No. 10173, otherwise known as the "Data Privacy Act of 2012," and its implementing rules and regulations in handling the relevant information or data of seafarers in their respective registries.

-Sec.
-71. Maritime Occupational Safety and Health Standards. - The DOLE, in consultation with the maritime industry stakeholders, shall formulate the Maritime Occupational Safety and Health Standards (MOSHS) pursuant to the provisions of Republic Act No. 11058, otherwise known as the "Occupational Safety and Health Law" and pertinent maritime conventions and treaties ratified by the Philippines.
+1 of compliance with the minimum standards of training and social condition of 2 officers and crew on board the ships.
+3 The PCG shall likewise, in line with its function to assist in the enforcement of 4 applicable laws within the maritime jurisdiction of the Philippines, assist the 5 DOLE in the enforcement of the rules and regulations issued for the purpose 6 of implementing the MLC, 2006, including orders to detain vessels found in 7 gross violation of pertinent laws, rules and regulations.
+8 Unless otherwise provided in this Act, the mandate, power and function of all 9 existing departments, agencies, and instrumentalities of the government, including 10 government-owned and controlled corporations, shall remain and continue to be 11 recognized in accordance with law or order creating them.
+12 Sec.
+63. One-Stop Shop Center for OFWs (OSSO). - There shall be established in 13 each region a One Stop Shop Center, as create and established under the Department 14 of Migrant Workers Act.
+15 Sec.
+64. Registry of Seafarers The DMW shall maintain a registry of all 16 seafarers in The Philippines; Provided, that the registry of seafarers aboard ocean-going 17 ships shall be integrated to the management information system established under the 18 Migrant Workers and Overseas Filipinos Act, as amended.
+The registry shall contain 19 updated and relevant information or data to promote employment opportunities for 20 seafarers, whether on board or ashore, or to provide a list of available training and 21 education to support skills development and competencies of seafarers, as well as a 22 digitalized copy of the duly executed contract.
+23 The DMW shall ensure compliance with Republic Act No. 10173, otherwise 24 known as the "Data Privacy Act of 2012," and its implementing rules and regulations 25 in handling the relevant information or data of seafarers in their respective registries.
+26 Sec.
+65. Maritime Occupational Safety and Health StandardsThe DOLE, in 27 consultation with the maritime industry stakeholders, shall formulate the Maritime 28 Occupational Safety and Health Standards (MOSHS) pursuant to the provisions of 29 Republic Act No. 11058, otherwise known as the "Occupational Safety and Health 30 Law" and pertinent maritime conventions and treaties ratified by the Philippines.
+31 CHAPTER XVIII

-CHAPTER XIX